TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 .. index::
    pair: name; binding
-   single: from; import statement
+   single: kutoka; agiza statement

-The :keyword:`from` form uses a slightly more complex process:
+The :keyword:`kutoka` form uses a slightly more complex process:

-#. find the module specified in the :keyword:`from` clause, loading and
+#. find the module specified in the :keyword:`kutoka` clause, loading and
    initializing it if necessary;
 #. for each of the identifiers specified in the :keyword:`import` clauses:

    #. check if the imported module has an attribute by that name
-   #. if not, attempt to import a submodule with that name and then
+   #. if not, attempt to agiza a submodule with that name and then
       check the imported module again for that attribute
    #. if the attribute is not found, :exc:`ImportError` is raised.
    #. otherwise, a reference to that value is stored in the local namespace,